Code-Institute-Submissions/reaction-game/README.md

 Git Clone

 The "clone" command downloads an existing Git repository to a local computer.
-This enables us to have a local version of that remote repository in a case to make any changes to a particular project or to work more freely.<br>
 There are different options for cloning a repository, but this walkthrough will only cover the Url option, which is the most frequently used option.
 You need to have downloaded and installed Git on to your computer.
 Make sure to allow Git to be used from the command line in the installation process.

-- Create a folder for storing the repository locally
+- Create a folder for storing the repository locally.
 - Open your web browser and enter the GitHub repository’s URL.
-- Click on the button, “Code”, on right side of the screen, next to the green button, below the “Security” tab<br>
+- Click on the button, “Code”, on right side of the screen, below the “Security” tab<br>

 ![To clone repo with HTTP](assets/images/clone_http.png)